 In TAD 3 the weight value is produced in two forms, unfiltered and filtered.
 The unfiltered weight value represents the transducer load with the smallest delay.
-This means that the instrument will respond rapidly to load changes, but the weight display will be unstable if the load is fluctuating.
+This means that the instrument will respond rapidly to changing load, but the weight display will be unstable if the load is fluctuating.

-The filtered weight value will give a smoother weight display, but the response on load changes will be delayed.
+The filtered weight value will give a smoother weight display, but the response on changing load will be delayed.